Residents Of Capital Demand To Introduce Proper Waste Management System - UrduPoint

 At the moment, the capital generates around 600 metric tonnes of solid waste on daily basis which is dumped either at the temporary landfill or at open and unattended sites in the rural areas of the capital.

-Much of this waste ends up in the streams and rivers and becomes a breeding ground for disease-carrying pathogens.
+Much of this waste ends up in the streams, rivers and becomes a breeding ground for disease-carrying pathogens.
 It was also termed as the main reason for the outbreak of dengue cases in the rural areas of the capital.

 Talking to APP, resident of sector I-10 Muhammad Raees Khan said the civic body is dumping waste near IJP road which is causing sever problem for the residents living near this area.